 - Digital IS for HD video

 - Slightly smaller

 - Better grip

 Cons of the Nikon D7500

 Because this camera has a smaller 20.9MP sensor from the D500, it comes at a small disadvantage with its raw image quality.
-In typical situations, it does well.
-But for those wanting the maximum performance, it might be a reason to go with another choice.

-Using this camera in live view while using the rear screen is one of the biggest weaknesses on the camera.
-Focus tracking is a little slow and can be inconsistent.
-Manually focusing is the best way to use the D7500 and will generally give you the best results.
 The resolution on the rear screen has also been dropped down slightly, although most users will not be able to see any visible differences.

 Is the Nikon D7500 Camera Worth the Money?